fwup-home/fwup/README.md

 offsets, etc.) so it is still important to test your firmware updates before deploying them.

+To run the unit tests, you'll need the mtools package.
+This isn't used by `fwup`, but it's needed to verify that FAT file system operations work.

+    sudo apt-get install mtools

-To run the unit tests, build the project as above and run:
+Then build the project as above and run:

     make check